Company registration in Turkey

 It’s important to understand the Turkey banking system before you set up your bank account.
 The country has a combination of local and international banks for you to choose from.

 Banks may sometimes refuse to open a bank account, that’s why it’s necessary that you increase your approval chances from the very beginning.
-For a business owner setting up outside your jurisdiction, it’s essential to meet this requirement for registering your company.
-This may depend on the business activity of your company or your country of origin.
+For a foreign business owner setting up a company in Turkey, it’s essential to find out which local bank has the appetite for what businesses, what nationalities of shareholders and directors etc. This is why you need professionals to save your time and with that money.

 Once your company is registered, your corporate bank account can be opened within 3 weeks.
 In some cases, you’ll have to travel to Turkey to give an interview with the bank’s representatives.
 However, some circumstances will allow you to stay in your own country while CompyCo’s team will liaise on your behalf.